 Eric Greitens announces he will run for Missouri’s open U.S. Senate seat

-Former Gov. Eric Greitens delivers the annual State of the State address to the Missouri House in 2018 (photo by Tim Bommel/Missouri House Communications).
+Former Gov. Eric Greitens delivers the annual State of the State address to the Missouri House in January 2018.
+The same night as the speech, allegations of violent sexual misconduct during a 2015 affair were first reported by KMOV-TV (photo by Tim Bommel/Missouri House Communications).

 Disgraced former Missouri Gov. Eric Greitens, forced to resign in 2018 under an avalanche of scandals and felony charges, announced Monday evening that he will run for the U.S. Senate.